Diagrammatic expansion for the mutual-information rate in the realm of limited statistics: Discussion

-Estimating mutual information rates is a relevant challenge in computational neuroscience of sensory systems.
-Previous methods are based on data-intensive histogram methods \citet{Borst02_213,Borst03_23,Koch04_1523,Koch2006}, which have then been refined with additional extrapolation techniques \citet{Treves95_399,Strong98_197}.
-In order to compute information rates, we followed a different approach, and developed an approximation scheme that requires only the empirical estimation of several correlation matrices and that of the single-bin entropies, without the need of full probability distribution.
 With our approach we extend and generalize \citet{Mahuas23_024406}.
 First we consider integer spike counts, instead of binary, allowing for longer time bins and therefore less statistics to fit, without the need for clipping.
 Additionally, our theoretical scheme allows for using Feynman rules to compute corrections at potentially all orders.
 Note also that due to employing these approximations, we can compute the entropies directly from easy-to-measure quantities like covariances, without the need to fit a statistical model or to even define one.
 This fitting would be a step with numerically non-negligible costs, requiring to, e.g., iterate over several rounds of Monte-Carlo simulations to fix the correct values of the couplings, which we avoid.